AnkanRudrapal/NewsMonkey-App/README.md

 # News reading website
-This is a news readeig site using news api and react router dom.
+This is a news readeig site using news api, styled using bootstrap5 and react router dom.